Modeling Issues with Eye Tracking Data: Survival Modeling

 In a recurrent two--state process with states $\{0,1\}$, the hazard function $h_{S \to S'}(t)$ describes the instantaneous rate of transition from state $S$ to state $S'$ at time $t$, conditional on the process having remained in state $S$ up to time $t$.
 Equivalently, the hazard quantifies how quickly a transition is expected to occur at time $t$, given that the system is currently in state $S$.

 In the fitted model, the baseline hazard is stratified by transition type so that the temporal risk profiles for leaving and entering the target object may differ freely.
 Predictors such as \textit{Privileged} and \textit{t} are allowed to influence each transition differently through interaction terms with the transition indicator.
 This structure has interpretable effects: the main coefficients describe how covariates affect the hazard of leaving the target, while the interaction coefficients quantify how those effects change during target reacquisition.
-Main and transition effects and standard errors can be combined to represent total effects.
-For this analysis, the main focus is on the total effect for the $0 \rightarrow 1$ transition.
+For this analysis, the main focus is on the effect for the $0 \rightarrow 1$ transition.
 The survival model with RLE-encoded data provides a computationally efficient modeling alternative to AR1 with uncompressed data.

 The model incorporates a Cox proportional hazards framework, the process being modeled is not survival in the conventional sense.
 The data consist of a binary time series in which each subject–item trajectory alternates repeatedly between two states, with each interval representing the duration spent in a given state before switching to the other.
 In this context, the COX model is used as a flexible estimator of state-specific switching intensities rather than time to a terminal event.
 By stratifying on transition direction, separate baseline hazards are used for $0 \rightarrow 1$ and $1 \rightarrow 0$ transitions, so that covariate effects are interpreted as changes in the instantaneous rate of leaving the current state.